 Peanut Butter M&M's- Optional: I really like to add them for looks and I'm crazy about peanut butter m&ms. They are extra fun over the holidays with the red and green.
 If you don't have any, you could add sprinkles or chocolate chips.

-How to Make Peanut Butter Fudge with Condensed Milk:
+How to Make No Bake Peanut Butter Fudge:

-Begin by prepping an 8x8 pan with parchment paper.
-You want the parchment paper to go up the sides, so it is easy to remove the fudge.
-I use scissors to slice a slit into the parchment paper on each corner, so it fits easily.
+Step 1: Begin by prepping an 8x8 pan with parchment paper covering the bottom of the pan and up the sides, so it is easy to remove the fudge.
+Use scissors to slice a slit into the parchment paper on each corner, so it fits well.

-Once the peanut butter chips melt completely, pour in the sweetened condensed milk and stir to combine.
+Step 3: Once the peanut butter chips melt completely, pour in the sweetened condensed milk and stir to combine.
+Add in vanilla extract and stir.

-Plop in the peanut butter and stir until combined.
+Step 4: Plop in the peanut butter and stir to combine.

 Recipe FAQs: